Wendy Choo

 Karen Yu (born January 18, 1992) is an American professional wrestler.
-She is currently signed to the promotion WWE, where she performs on the NXT brand under the ring name Wendy Choo.
-She is also known for her appearances with Ring of Honor and on the independent circuit as Karen Q and for her appearances with WWE as Mei Ying.
+She is signed to WWE, where she performs on the NXT and Evolve brands under the ring name Wendy Choo.
+She is also known for working with Ring of Honor (ROH) and on the independent circuit as Karen Q and for working with WWE as Mei Ying.

 Early life

-Yu grew up in the Bayside, Queens neighborhood of New York City, attending Benjamin N. Cardozo High School.
+Yu was born on January 18, 1992 in New York City, New York.
+She grew up in the Bayside, Queens neighborhood of New York City, attending Benjamin N. Cardozo High School.
 Yu participated in gymnastics from the age of five.
-She received an NCAA Division II scholarship for volleyball, earning a bachelor's degree in physical education from Queens College and a master's degree in teaching from Lehman College.
-Before becoming a full-time professional wrestler, she taught physical education at Fiorello H. LaGuardia High School and coached gymnastics at Benjamin N. Cardozo High School.
+Yu received an NCAA Division II scholarship for volleyball, earning a bachelor's degree in physical education from Queens College and a master's degree in teaching from Lehman College.
+While attending Queens College, she played volleyball for the Queens Knights.
+Before becoming a full-time professional wrestler, Yu taught physical education at Fiorello H. LaGuardia High School and coached gymnastics at Benjamin N. Cardozo High School.

 Professional wrestling career

+Independent circuit; Ring of Honor (2014–2019)

 Yu was first trained to wrestle by Johnny Rodz at Gleason's Gym in Brooklyn, then by Damian Adams at the Team Adams Pro Wrestling Academy in Wharton, New Jersey.
 She debuted in 2014 under her birth name, appearing with the Centereach, New York-based Victory Pro Wrestling (VPW) promotion.
 Over the following years, she competed on the independent circuit, primarily in the Northeastern United States.
 In 2016, she adopted the ring name "Karen Q".
 She won her first title in April 2016, defeating Nikki Addams for the VPW Women's Championship.
 In 2017, she won the East Coast Wrestling Association Women's Championship.
 She took part in the ECWA Super 8 ChickFight Tournament in 2016 and 2017, losing to Deonna Purrazzo in the finals in 2016 and winning the tournament in 2017.

-In April 2017, Yu began appearing with Ring of Honor.
+In April 2017, Yu began appearing with Ring of Honor (ROH).
 At Survival of the Fittest in November 2017, she lost to Deonna Purrazzo in a no disqualification match.
-At Final Battle in December 2018, Yu took part in a four way match for the ROH Women of Honor World Championship that was won by Kelly Klein, marking her first pay-per-view appearance.
+At Final Battle in December 2018, Yu took part in a four way match for the Women of Honor World Championship that was won by Kelly Klein, marking her first pay-per-view appearance.